superfaceai/docs/docs/guides/map-use-case-to-provider.md

 Use cases usually define & expect some _inputs_ from the user.
 These inputs are [defined in profile in the dedicated field](https://superface.ai/docs/comlink/profile#sec-Use-case).

 You can access these inputs via `input` object which is available _inside use case mapping_.
-If you used CLI to bootstrap the map, it will have commented inputs (eq. `// input.field - required string`) with description for every profile use case.
+If you used CLI to bootstrap the map, prepared map lists all inputs (eq. `// input.field - required string`) defined by use case.
+Each input is paired with description containing information about field type, if it is required and can be null.

 <details>
   <summary>Example</summary>